Skip to content

 What is the best resource for the FACRRM exam?

 Honest answer: a mix.
 The ACRRM Rural Generalist Curriculum, the candidate handbook, and post-sitting examiner reports are the primary source for what is actually tested.
 The CARPA Standard Treatment Manual and the NT Remote Health Atlas are the standard clinical references for management questions in remote contexts; Therapeutic Guidelines covers the rest.
 Past papers and any practice stems you can get hold of are essential.
 PRIMEX adds practice volume across all domains with marking feedback, but it sits alongside those sources, not in place of them.
-Use the college material to anchor truth, then use a station bank to build reps.
+Use the college material to anchor truth, then use a station library to build reps.

 How do I structure StAMPS practice?